jigs1996/v7-docs/content/guides/basics/routing.md

 })
 ```

-With param validation, the router handles this automatically before your handler runs:
+With param validation, the router handles this automatically before your handler runs.

 ```ts title="✅ With param validation"
 router